595th Command and Control Group

-The 595th Command and Control Group is an active unit of the United States Air Force.
-It is organized under Air Force Global Strike Command (AFGSC), and its operations are centered at Offutt Air Force Base, Nebraska.
-It was activated in a ceremony held on 6 October 2016.
+The 595th Command and Control Group is an inactive unit of the United States Air Force.
+It was a nuclear command and control unit of Eighth Air Force, with its operations were centered at Offutt Air Force Base, Nebraska.
+It was activated on 6 October 2016.
+It traced its history originally to the 6595th Missile Test Group, formed in 1970.